HumanDialog/octopus.mini.reef/README.md

 ObjectReef will try to start the web service by opening an unsecured port **1996**.
 If the port is not used by any other process, then the message `local service:  http://localhost:1996/` will appear, indicating that the service is ready for use and the running `reef dev` process is in interactive mode.

-Before we move on to testing, the source code still needs to be compiled, so let's type:
+Before we move on to testing, the source code still needs to be compiled, so let's press <kbd>Shift+Ctrl+B</kbd> to run vscode build task and choose `ObjectReef: build` from the dropdown list.
-`build`

 This command reads the project settings file **.refs** and all source files with extension **.reef**.
 The compiler creates intermediate executable code, executed by ObjectReef run-time environment.
 After a successfull compilation you should see the message:
 `SUCCESS: Compiled: 4 classes, 5 operations, 0 invariants, 0 constraints, 0 functions.
 Parsed 4 source files.`

 > **_NOTE:_**  The application model consists of 4 classes, each in a separate file.
-A detailed description of the structure can be found on the home page of the project: [https://objectreef.dev/samples/octopus-mini](https://objectreef.dev/samples/octopus-mini)
+A detailed description of the structure can be found on the home page of the project: [https://objectreef.dev/samples/octopus-basic](https://objectreef.dev/samples/octopus-basic)

 Although the application model is ready the service does not have any data yet.
 We can quickly fix this by calling the operation:
-`app/InitSample4Basic`
+`app/InitSample`

-As you can see in the definition of the `App::InitSample4Basic` operation, we have just created 3 lists with different tasks to perform.
+As you can see in the definition of the `App::InitSample` operation, we have just created 3 lists with different tasks to perform.
 We have also added two users who will be able to share tasks among themselves.

 At the end of the preparation, it is worth saving the data just created, so as not to call  this operation in the future.
 `sys/save`